Is There A Link Between Obesity And Oral Health?

 It Starts From A Young Age

 Possibly one of the most disturbing aspects of the study is the revelation that this link in obesity and dental hygiene starts from an early age.
 A study found that teenagers that fall within the overweight and obese categories have a higher number of caries than those considered to have a normal BMI.
 Other studies, however, didn’t find a link between BMI and caries in children at all, which places a slight hesitation on linking oral health to obesity in children.
+For example, a 2019 systematic review of 7 studies found that 5 showed no relationship between BMI and caries.
 There is, however, the studies that find that a diet high in sugar and refined carbs to have an effect on both dental hygiene and the level of obesity in children.
 Education, therefore, is an important component in the overall maintenance of oral health and keeping body mass within normal ranges.

 For those who struggle with their weight and their dental hygiene, there might be a link in the food they eat.
 While studies are not yet conclusive, keeping an eye on the amount of sugar and refined carbohydrates should help substantially in terms of bringing weight down and reducing bacteria in the saliva.